 I’ve never received any formal training in creative writing.
 No one “taught” me how to do it.
 One of the few things I remember from elementary school English class, however, is a lesson that’s stuck with me my entire life: the categories of conflict in fiction.
-Our teacher proclaimed that all stories come from some sort of conflict, and there are three types (forgive the gendered language): “Man vs. Man,” “Man. vs. Nature,” and “Man vs. Self.”
+Our teacher proclaimed that all stories come from some sort of conflict, and at least at that time there are three types (forgive the gendered language): “Man vs. Man,” “Man. vs. Nature,” and “Man vs. Self.”
 Supposedly every story ever written stems from one of these three basic premises.
-That was obviously incorrect–I’ve read plenty of stories that have no conflict whatsoever, and most of them were terrible–but the idea of conflict at the heart of fiction, at least good fiction, is a valid one.
+(I’m told there are more categories than three now, but that was how I was taught).
+My teacher was definitely oversimplifying–I’ve read plenty of stories that have no conflict whatsoever, and most of them were terrible–but the idea of conflict at the heart of fiction, at least good fiction, is a valid one.
 You’d be surprised how few developing writers give it much thought.
 I didn’t, when I was starting out.

 I’m a firm believer that you don’t really know your story, and you certainly can’t sell it to anyone, unless you can explain succinctly where the conflict is in your idea.
 Indeed, describing the central conflict is a great place to start writing a query letter for a novel, and you see it in the oft-repeated advice by literary agent Janet Reid.
 A query letter should answer these questions: Who is your main character?
 What does he/she want?
 What obstacles stand in the way of getting it?
 What are the stakes–what happens if they don’t succeed?
 Essentially this is a diagnosis of conflict.